mainkoon81/U008-project-PostgreSQL-Cassandra-Tableau/README.md

    - _Which employee has the most shipped orders before or on required date and how long they have worked ??

 ### Q1.
 Where are my customers located?
 And how much money is being spent by customers in each country on average ?
+ - It seems that most of our trades are occurring in Europe and America.
+ - Germany, USA, Brazil, France, Austria are the major countries where most of our customers are located and seemingly their average spend is directly proportional to the size of customer.
 ```
 SELECT Country, count(*), avg(od.UnitPrice*od.Quantity*(1 - od.Discount)) avg_spent
 FROM Customers c